Tipu Sultan: Persecution of Kodavas outside Mysore

 Tipu got Runmust Khan, the Nawab of Kurnool, to launch a surprise attack upon the Kodavas who were besieged by the invading Muslim army.
 500 were killed and over 40,000 Kodavas fled to the woods and concealed themselves in the mountains.
 Thousands of Kodavas were seized along with the Raja and held captive at Seringapatam.

 Mohibbul Hasan, Prof. Sheikh Ali, and other historians cast great doubt on the scale of the deportations and forced conversions in Coorg in particular.
 Hassan says that it is difficult to estimate the real number of Kodava captured by Tipu.

 In a letter to Runmust Khan, Tipu himself stated:

 "We proceeded with the utmost speed, and, at once, made prisoners of 40,000 occasion-seeking and sedition-exciting Kodavas, who alarmed at the approach of our victorious army, had slunk into woods, and concealed themselves in lofty mountains, inaccessible even to birds.
 Then carrying them away from their native country (the native place of sedition) we raised them to the honour of Islam, and incorporated them into our Ahmedy corps."

+Women

+In 1785, Tipu Sultan predated Channar revolt with regards to women seeking to wear breast cloth.
+When he was informed about it being custom to not allow certain castes to wear breast cloth, he asked, "Do customs of this tribe impose any corresponding disability on males also?
+If not, such a disability on women alone is contrary to principles of justice and is, therefore discriminatory."